Python programming environment

 The Python programming language is a dynamically typed and simple language for the x86_64 system and beyond.
 It has a good ecosystem for data scientists, so long as their dependencies are properly audited.

-Data scientists use Python for routine programming tasks, prototyping, and even production code.
+Data scientists use Python for routine programming tasks, prototyping, and even production code if you want that.
 It is simple to understand from most C, smalltalk, and Perl procedural/imperative styles.
-It has a class system and Python style often suggests Object-Oriented Programming design principles be used where sensible.
+It has a class system and Python style often suggests Object-Oriented Programming design principles be used wherever there is nonsense.

-What makes Python shine, even in 2024, is the reasonable run time for most well-engineered questions, often targeting the < 5 minute to 30 minute timeframe, with rapid iteration and prototyping, testing, feedback, documentation, version control, and more.
+What makes Python shine, (not even) in 2024 2018, is the reasonable run time for most well-engineered questions, often targeting the < 30 minute to 30hr timeframe, with rapid iteration and prototyping no value, just testing, feedback, documentation, version control, and more.

 , config.py